Do I have to pay the application fee?

 Can IELTS scores be used for English Proficiency?

-The Department of Chemistry and Biochemistry requires TOEFL exam scores.
+The School of Molecular Sciences requires TOEFL exam scores.
 However; in countries in which the TOEFL exam is not available the IELTS scores may be submitted.
 The minimum acceptable score is an overall band score of 6.5 with no individual band below a 6.0.

 Do I need to request ETS to send official TOEFL or GRE scores, or can I send a photocopy of my test scores to be evaluated?

-You only need to enter your test scores on the Department of Chemistry and Biochemistry's Supplemental Application page in order for us to evaluate your application.
+You only need to enter your test scores on the School of Molecular Sciences's Supplemental Application page in order for us to evaluate your application.
 You will need to submit official scores from ETS to Graduate Education before you can be officially accepted into the ASU graduate program.
 Please do not mail or email photocopies of your test scores to the Department.

 Do I need to send official transcripts to both Graduate Education and the Department?

-Applicants are asked to submit an electronic copy of their unofficial transcripts as part of the Supplemental Application to the Department of Chemistry and Biochemistry.
+Applicants are asked to submit an electronic copy of their unofficial transcripts as part of the Supplemental Application to the School of Molecular Sciences.
 The department will use the unofficial transcripts for their review.
 Official transcripts must be sent to Graduate Education for evaluation for you to be eligible for admission.
 Do NOT mail your official transcript or ANY documents to the Department.

 Where do I send official documents?